-Microsoft Access: Creating a new database - Creating a new table - Creating a Primary Key - Adding, editing and deleting fields and records - Query: Query in Design View and by using Wizard - Forms: Creating an Auto form, by using wizard and Entering data by using forms - Reports: Design view and by using wizard.
+Microsoft Access: Creating a new database - Creating a new table - Creating a Primary Key - Adding, editing and deleting fields and records - Query: Query in Design View and by using Wizard Forms: Creating an Auto form, by using wizard and Entering data by using forms - Reports: Design view and by using wizard.

-Applications of Accounting Software Tally (Ver.
-9. ERP): Characteristics of the Software Creation of a Company - Accounts Information - Creation of Ledgers - Vouchers - P& L a/c - Balance Sheet - Inventory Handling - Creation of Stock Groups - Creation of Stock Categories - Creation of Stock Items - Accounts of Banking and Departmental Accounting.
+Applications of Accounting Software: Introduction - Features - Tally-Introduction to Accounting Software (Ver.9.ERP) Characteristics of the Software Creation of a Company - Accounts Information - Creation of Ledgers - Vouchers - P & L a/c - Balance Sheet - Inventory Handling -Creation of Stock Groups - Creation of Stock Categories - Creation of Stock Items - Accounts of Banking and Departmental Accounting.